uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

 <h2 id="how-dfe-improving-things-for-teachers">How Department for Education are improving life for teachers</h2>

   <p>A lot has changed for teachers in England over the last few years.
-The Department of Education is working with schools to:</p>
+The Department of Education has worked with schools to:</p>

   <ol>
     <li><span>help teachers work fewer hours</span>
       <p>You can see a reduction of 5 hours a week in <a href="https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/838433/Teacher_workload_survey_2019_brief.pdf"  target="_blank" rel="noopener noreferrer">reported working hours for teachers, middle leaders and senior leaders<span class="govuk-visually-hidden">(Link opens in new window)</span><i class="icon icon-external"></i></a>.</p>
-      <p>Read about the action Department for Education has taken to reduce teacher workload:</p>
+      <p>Read about the action Department for Education has taken to reduce teacher workload.
+It has:</p>
       <ul>
         <li>implemented a <a href="https://www.gov.uk/guidance/school-workload-reduction-toolkit"  target="_blank" rel="noopener noreferrer">workload reduction kit<span class="govuk-visually-hidden">(Link opens in new
         window)</span><i class="icon icon-external"></i></a></li>
-        <li>discovered <a href="https://www.gov.uk/government/collections/reducing-school-workload#what-has-worked-in-schools"  target="_blank" rel="noopener noreferrer">what's worked in schools<span class="govuk-visually-hidden">(Link opens in new
+        <li>discovered <a href="https://www.gov.uk/government/collections/reducing-school-workload#what-has-worked-in-schools"  target="_blank" rel="noopener noreferrer">what has worked in schools<span class="govuk-visually-hidden">(Link opens in new
 window)</span><i class="icon icon-external"></i></a></li>
         <li>reported on <a href="https://www.gov.uk/government/publications/reducing-teacher-workload-education-development-trust-report"  target="_blank" rel="noopener noreferrer">school-led projects<span class="govuk-visually-hidden">(Link opens in new
 window)</span><i class="icon icon-external"></i></li>
       </ul>
       <br/>
     </li>
-    <li>introduce a <a href="https://www.gov.uk/guidance/behaviour-hubs"  target="_blank" rel="noopener noreferrer">Behaviour Hubs<span class="govuk-visually-hidden">(Link opens in new
+    <li>introduced a <a href="https://www.gov.uk/guidance/behaviour-hubs"  target="_blank" rel="noopener noreferrer">Behaviour Hubs<span class="govuk-visually-hidden">(Link opens in new
 window)</span><i class="icon icon-external"></i></a>
      programme that will enable schools with exemplary behaviour to work with other schools to improve their behaviour culture
   <br/>
   </li>
-    <li><span>create <a href="https://www.gov.uk/government/collections/flexible-working-resources-for-teachers-and-schools"  target="_blank" rel="noopener noreferrer">flexible working opportunities<span class="govuk-visually-hidden">(Link opens in new
+    <li><span>created <a href="https://www.gov.uk/government/collections/flexible-working-resources-for-teachers-and-schools"  target="_blank" rel="noopener noreferrer">flexible working opportunities<span class="govuk-visually-hidden">(Link opens in new
 window)</span><i class="icon icon-external"></i></a> for teachers</span>

    <p>You can search for jobs with flexible working patterns by using <a href="https://teaching-vacancies.service.gov.uk/"  target="_blank" rel="noopener noreferrer">Teaching Vacancies<span class="govuk-visually-hidden">(Link opens in new